CMSgov/MES-StateOfficerMD/collections/_admin/coursefacilitation.md

 * Learning in community
     * Small communities (6-8 people max) are best for supporting learners and encouraging mutual accountability as they engage in learning and transformation.
-    * Partcipants create informal networks of sharing and resource pooling where they might not currently exist.
+    * Participants create informal networks of sharing and resource pooling where they might not currently exist.
     * Discussion and sharing of personal experiences helps participants learn new principles.
 Learning discussions in small groups is the ideal landscape for effective facilitation.
 Smaller group sizes are important to help learners feel comfortable sharing their experiences and for each learner’s voice to be heard.
 The facilitator encourages this community learning and sharing with question prompts that probe learners to share.
     * Participants' conversation about organizational practice and process can take place, allowing thoughts and practices that transform the organization to take root and grow.
 * Respect the learner
     * Dedicated time to dive deep into learning is a part of the State Officer job and work week.
-    * Individual time is valuable and limited &mdash; facilatation and materials should add value.
+    * Individual time is valuable and limited &mdash; facilitation and materials should add value.
     * Individual preparation and reflection enhances group discussions and knowledge exchange.
     * Learning and developing are a continuous process.
 It takes time and community support to develop new ways of working and thinking.
 * Create space for the “real”
-    * Care and compassion for others is an essential part of any good educational effort &mdash; faciliatation and dicussion is not seperate from the world at large.
+    * Care and compassion for others is an essential part of any good educational effort &mdash; facilitation and discussion is not separate from the world at large.
     * Centering exercises at the start of group discussions to help learners stay present and ready to listen and share.
     * Time and space for learners to share something good from their week or do a short meditation improve the discussion.
 * Empowering learners as agents of change/justice.